zgetro/woocommerce-catalog-enquiry/readme.txt

 19. WooCommerce Catalog Enquiry frontend shop view for selected uses.

 == Changelog ==
+= 2.1.0 =
+* Multiple admin email address can be added for getting enquiry mail
+* Settings panel is added to customize catelog enquiry button

 = 2.0.3 =
 * Minor changes in form content